arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/energy-management-application-note/content.md

 constexpr auto postDelayBR { bitduration * 9.6f * 3.5f * 1e6 };
 ```

-It is important to recognize the user parameters that must defined in order to have a proper system behavior.
+It is vital to configure the user parameters correctly to ensure appropriate system operation.
+Such parameters are:

+- `operation_safety_margin`: This is the safety margin multiplier factor.
+It is expressed in decimal format.
+For instance, to have a 20% safety buffer, the input should resemble `1.2`.

+- `estimated_max_power`: It is the anticipated maximum power (measured in Watts) under which the network will operate.
+It serves to set a benchmark average power based on user input, which is then compared to the energy meter reading.
+This helps verify if the network is running in line with the desired electrical attributes set by the user.

+- `estimated_max_energy`: Similar to `estimated_max_power`, this parameter marks the forecasted maximum active energy limit (in Wh) for the network.
+Its role is to ensure that the network remains stable in delivering consistent power to the connected devices.

+- `Device_X_Limiter`: This sets the maximum limit for a chosen parameter for devices 1 & 2.
+Its definition should align with that of the `Device_X_CompRef`.

+- `Device_X_CompRef`: It is the reference value obtained from energy meter used to determine whether the device, considering priority parameter type, can be activated for accurate system operation.

-***[Getting Started with Modbus RTU on Opta™](https://docs.arduino.cc/tutorials/opta/getting-started-with-modbus-rtu) tutorial will be able to give a deeper understanding of implementings Modbus RTU with Opta™.***
+***For a deeper understanding of implementing Modbus RTU with Opta™, consider the tutorial [Getting Started with Modbus RTU on Opta™](https://docs.arduino.cc/tutorials/opta/getting-started-with-modbus-rtu).***

 The method `relay_Trigger()` performs a straightforward comparison between a `desired target` and a `required target`.
 Based on this comparison, it outputs a signal to activate a relay.
+It will also help the user know if the system is at stable capacity or having possible electrical disturbances that may cause unstable operation.

-The user specifies the `desired target` value, indicating the preferred threshold limit for the relay's activation for stable relay operation.
-In contrast, the `required target` represents the actual reading of power or electrical parameter of interest.
-It will be used as two-flag condition, using the safe margin percentile to ensure the electrical headroom is available without stressing the system.
-The value is determined from metrics obtained from the energy meter, one of which is `W_actual`, denoting the real-time total active power at the time of inquiry.
+The user specifies the `desired target` value, which indicates the optimal threshold limit for the relay's activation to maintain stable operation.
+On the other hand, the `required target` signifies the current power or other relevant electrical parameter reading introduced as an argument from the user.

+It works as a two-flag condition, using the safety margin percentile to ensure electrical headroom is available without putting undue strain on the system.
+An example metric obtained from the energy meter for this purpose is `W_actual`, which represents the real-time total active power at the time of inquiry.

 The `user_profile.uV_code` defines the operational buffer in terms of percentage.
+This is the safety margin multiplier factor derived from the user's profile.
 For instance, setting the margin at 10% as `1.1` within the `consumption_profile()` method offers a safety overhead headroom.
 This method's parameters come preset but can be adjusted later via the Arduino Cloud dashboard.

 The `relayTarget` defines the output port prompted under certain activation conditions.